-sign of the forecast and data assimilation system (Dovera and Della Rossa, 2011; Miller and Ehret, 2002), as well as in the assessment of the relationship between forecast spread and the skill of the forecast system (Wilks, 2002).
+Finally, accounting for bimodality in the error statistics of the forecast also has technical implications for the design of the forecast and data assimilation system (Dovera and Della Rossa, 2011; Miller and Ehret, 2002), and in the assessment of the relationship between forecast spread and the skill of the forecast system (Wilks, 2002).
 The identification of specific weather regimes may allow for better bias corrections in forecasts that align with these regimes (Allen et al., 2019), leading to improved forecast scores and better understanding of model biases.

-This paper is organized as follows: Sect.
-2 presents a statistical test for bimodality.
-In Sect.
-3 these methods are applied to an ECMWF dataset and results are presented.
-Discussion of these results takes place in Sect.
-4. Section 5 explores and illustrates difficulties and deficiencies of current skill-scoring methods when applied to non-Gaussian distributions; these results indicate the need for revised ensemble scoring methods to assess and account for bimodality.
-Finally, Sect.
+This paper is organized as follows: Section 2 explores and illustrates difficulties and deficiencies of skill-scoring methods when applied to non-Gaussian distributions; these results indicate the need for revised ensemble scoring methods to assess and account for bimodality.
+These deficiencies justify the current study's purpose of solely identifying bimodality rather than providing it's contribution to forecast skill.
+Section 3 presents a statistical test for bimodality.
+Results are presented in Sect.
+4, discussion of these results takes place in Sect.
+5 and Sect.
 6 concludes.